voxeltheater/handbook/tech/cables.md

 - Heat shrink labels are [Elite Core CUSTOM-SHRINK](https://elitecoreaudio.com/elite-core-custom-shrink-100pk/) black labels with white print.
 TODO: add the image files to use when ordering.
 - Clear heat shrink is 2:1 TODO add size of shrink
 - Electrical tape is TODO add tape source
-- A velcro cable wrap should be zip-tied to the cable on the same end as the heat shrink.
-8" is an appropriate length for most cable lengths.
+- A hook-and-loop cable wrap should be affixed to the cable on the same end as the heat shrink.
+8" is an appropriate length for most cable types.
+Use 10" for thicker 4-conductor speaker wire, and 12" for most extension cords.

 ### NL4 (speakON)